GiedriusS/gomegle/README.md

 # Gomegle
-A library written in Go for interacting with Omegle (omegle.com)
+A library written in Go for interacting with Omegle (omegle.com) chat

 # Purpose
-Create an easy to use library that fully implements the whole Omegle protocol.
-Also, it must include an example client for basic interaction with Omegle's chat
+Create an easy to use library that fully implements the whole Omegle chat protocol.
+Also, it must include an example client for basic interaction

 # Feature matrix
 |                            | Implemented | Error checking |